Is It Safe to Travel to Democratic Republic of the Congo in 2026?

 Traveler Impact

-Solo travelers face extreme risks from violent crime, including armed robbery and assault, particularly in urban areas where police response is inadequate.
+Solo travelers face extreme risks from violent crime, including armed robbery and assault, particularly in urban areas where local police are ineffective.

-Remote workers may find some urban areas with decent internet access, but face high security risks and limited consular support, making travel dangerous.
+Remote workers may find some urban areas have decent connectivity, but the overall security situation and health risks necessitate caution and preparation.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Democratic Republic of the Congo.